omarabualhija/react-native-integration-dailymotion-sdk/README.md

     ```

     Ensure that you're using your actual package name in place of `yourpackage`.
 This registration allows React Native to access the functionality provided by your `DailyPlayerPackage`.

+## Adding FragmentManager in MainActivity

+1. Open MainActivity.java

+    Open the `MainActivity.java` file in your React Native Android project.

+2. Add FragmentManager Declaration

+    Add the following line at the top of your `MainActivity` class to declare `mSupportFragmentManager`:

+    ```java
+    public static FragmentManager mSupportFragmentManager = null;
+    ```

+    Your `MainActivity` class should look like this:

+    ```java
+    package com.yourapp;

+    import android.os.Bundle;
+    import com.facebook.react.ReactActivity;
+    import androidx.fragment.app.FragmentManager; // Make sure to import FragmentManager

+    public class MainActivity extends ReactActivity {

+    public static FragmentManager mSupportFragmentManager = null;

+    @Override
+    protected void onCreate(Bundle savedInstanceState) {
+        super.onCreate(savedInstanceState);
+        mSupportFragmentManager = getSupportFragmentManager();

+        // setContentView(R.layout.activity_main); // Commented out for reference
+    }

+    // ... (other existing code)

+    }
+    ```

+3. Save Changes

+    Save the changes to `MainActivity.java`.

+4. Explanation

+    In the added code, we declare a `public static FragmentManager mSupportFragmentManager` variable in the `MainActivity` class.
+This variable is initialized in the `onCreate` method, allowing you to access the `FragmentManager` from other parts of your application.

+    This modification is necessary for enabling fullscreen capability in the DailyMotion SDK, as it relies on the `FragmentManager` provided by the hosting activity.

 ## Creating the Package